In this article

 » Want to take search to the next level?
 Check out the best practices for eCommerce site search.

-Before you start optimizing, you want to understand how your customers are using your current search functionality, This way, you can see what needs you can meet better and improve user experience.
+Before you start improving your onsite search optimization, you need to understand how customers use your current search functionality.
+This helps you identify gaps and deliver a better user experience.

-Use Google Analytics or your eCommerce platform's analytics report to check out the search queries:
+Use Google Analytics or your eCommerce platform's analytics report to review search queries:

-- Do they find what they need or leave your site?
+• Whether they find what they need or leave your site

 » What are your customers searching for?
 Here are the key internal search metrics that'll reveal the answer.